Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Buying a caravan, either for travelling around with family or even during retirement, can be a cost-effective way to see New Zealand.
-While caravans can be expensive, there is finance available to you.
+Thinking of buying a caravan for a holiday with your family or travelling during retirement?
+This can be a cost-effective way to see New Zealand.
+While caravans can be expensive, finance is available from lenders such as MTF Finance, Stadium Finance and Credit One.
 Find out what you need to know about caravan loans in this guide.

 What's in this guide?